-Steve Bienkowski, our Chief Operating Officer is a Chartered Accountant who is an alumnus of both the Rangers and Wilfrid Laurier University.
-Brad Sparkes, our Director of Marketing and Sales also played for the Rangers before graduating from Wilfrid Laurier University.
-He subsequently graduated from Ohio University with his Masters Degree.
+Joe Birch, our Chief Operating Officer and Governor is a Rangers alumnus and a graduate of Western University in London.
+Brad Sparkes, our Director of Marketing and Sales, also played for the Rangers before graduating from Wilfrid Laurier University.
+He subsequently graduated from Ohio University with his Master’s Degree.

-Daily monitoring of academic performance and attendance through electronic communication with the schools helps to maintain the players’ focus.
+Daily monitoring of academic performance and attendance through electronic communication with the schools helps maintain the players’ focus.
 Regular performance reports (including notebook checks), tutor availability, and a dedicated computer lab for school work make for a positive and supportive academic environment.
-As well, academic success is regularly celebrated through not only league awards but also monthly Rangers “Academic Player of the Month” awards presented at home games.
+Academic success is regularly celebrated through not only league awards but also monthly Rangers “Academic Player of the Month” awards presented at home games.

 Our players also have access to our Educational Consultant, Dave Tennant.
-Dave currently teaches high school and provides continual assistance to our players in designing programs best suited to their educational needs, registration, long term planning, regular reporting to our players’ families and any other educational requirements they may have.
+Dave assists our players by designing programs best suited to their educational needs.
+He helps with registration, long term planning, reports regularly to players’ families and assists with any academic requirements they may have.